Pluralia/ghc-proposals/proposals/local-warning-pragmas.rst

 3. **Local suppress warnings ``-Wmissing-signature``**.

 Suppose you want to use temporary value or function for debug and you don't want define signature for it.
-At the same time you want to track
+At the same time you want to track missing signature in rest part.

 In this example you get warning ``-Wmissing-signatures`` for ``x`` but not for ``y``.
 ::